brouberol/blog/content/reproducible-sqlite.md

 ### Inspecting the sqlite version on macOS

 Assuming you are installing your packages via `brew` on macOS, you'll find that it does things a bit differently than `apt`.
-The `python3` formula [depends on `sqlite`](https://github.com/Homebrew/homebrew-core/blob/1aa36b1d93b4ee968d8d355640735f5ec21e7262/Formula/p/python@3.11.rb#L30), which itself [downloads](https://github.com/Homebrew/homebrew-core/blob/1aa36b1d93b4ee968d8d355640735f5ec21e7262/Formula/s/sqlite.rb#L4) an `sqlite` archive pinned to a given version (`3.43.0` at the time of writing), and then [compiles `libsqlite3.dylib`](https://github.com/Homebrew/homebrew-core/blob/1aa36b1d93b4ee968d8d355640735f5ec21e7262/Formula/s/sqlite.rb#L36-L56).
+The `python3` formula [depends on `sqlite`](https://github.com/Homebrew/homebrew-core/blob/1aa36b1d93b4ee968d8d355640735f5ec21e7262/Formula/p/python@3.11.rb#L30), which itself [downloads](https://github.com/Homebrew/homebrew-core/blob/1aa36b1d93b4ee968d8d355640735f5ec21e7262/Formula/s/sqlite.rb#L4) an archive pinned to a given version (`3.43.0` at the time of writing), and then [compiles `libsqlite3.dylib`](https://github.com/Homebrew/homebrew-core/blob/1aa36b1d93b4ee968d8d355640735f5ec21e7262/Formula/s/sqlite.rb#L36-L56).

 Indeed, we see this library when inspecting the content of the `sqlite` brew package: